 Evidence of effectiveness

 Results from a randomized controlled trial published in 2005 supported the effectiveness of Too Good for Violence for elementary school students.
-This evaluation included 999 students in ten schools who were in grade 3 (white = 44%, Latinx = 36%, Black = 13%; students eligible for free or reduced-price lunch (FRPL) = 54%) in an urban area in the Southeast.
+This evaluation included 999 students in ten schools who were in grade 3 (44% white, 36% Latinx, 13% Black/African American; 54% of students eligible for free or reduced-price lunch (FRPL)) in an urban area in the Southeast.
 This evaluation found that students who participated in the program demonstrated increased prosocial behavior (teacher-reported) when compared to students in the comparison group (outcomes reported approximately seven weeks after baseline while controlling for outcome pretest).
 In addition, students who participated in the program also self-reported increased social and emotional competencies, and increased personal and social skills as reported by teachers.
 At follow-up (20 weeks after post-test, controlling for previous scores on outcome measures), students who participated in the program were more likely to have engaged in prosocial behavior (teacher-reported), more likely to have self-reported increased social and emotional competencies, and increased personal and social skills as reported by teachers.

 -